| The

 theories regarding the origin of the neoplastic lymphoid cells in the

+CNS.
+There are two possible theories of origin.
 Firstly, a non neoplastic reactive population of lymphocytes is

 attracted into the CNS by an inflammatory or infectious event and